warehouse types

 • Additional protection against leaks and spills (secondary containment, etc.)

-• Storage areas segregated by product classes become mandatory.
-Selection of rack and flooring material should be handled as a separate topic for chemical resistance.
+• Storage areas separated according to product classes become mandatory.
+Rack and flooring material selection should also be addressed separately in terms of chemical resistance.

-Areas where products with high financial value or security risk are stored (electronics, jewelry, certain critical spare parts, etc.).
+These are areas where products with high monetary value or security risk are stored (such as electronics, jewelry, and certain critical spare parts).

-Security cameras, access control systems, alarm infrastructure, and controlled entry-exit procedures are indispensable parts of this type of warehouse.
+Security cameras, access control systems, alarm infrastructure, and controlled entry-exit procedures are indispensable components of this warehouse type.

-The same business model can be implemented with different types of physical structures.
-Therefore, the design of the building itself is a separate classification category.
+The same business model can be implemented with different physical structure types.
+That is why building architecture is also a separate classification category.

 Open Warehouses